- Do you actually make spectacles?

 - Do you still run the SMC (Tech) course?
 Where can I find out about WCSM exam fees and dates and training courses for your exams?

-For exam dates and fees, please contact the ABDO examinations team, who deal with administration of our exams on our behalf.
+For exam dates and fees, please contact the ABDO examinations team, who deal with administration of exams.
 For further information please see the Qualifications section.